viczuno/Todolist/README.md

 # DevOps project

-A repository for my project for Modern Devops Practises course at FMI
+A repository for my project for the Modern DevOps Practices course at FMI.

 # Todo List App